DMA-Technologies/uvm-demo/INSTALL_WINDOWS.md

 Unpack the downloaded beta release of UVM/SystemC 1.0 into the directory `<demo>\uvm-systemc-1.0-beta5`.

-After unpacking, you should see the the file `<demo>\uvm-systemc-1.0-beta5\README.md`, amongst others.
+After unpacking, you should see the file `<demo>\uvm-systemc-1.0-beta5\README.md`, amongst others.

 For example, using the Windows command shell, you should see something